By Greg Lenburg

 For the eye poke, Moe would aim above the eyelids.
 But, according to Moe, on many occasions, he missed and hit his Stooge partners directly in the eyes.
 Further, Moe was developing glaucoma.
 As he got older, his eyesight worsened, which made it increasingly difficult for him to see to hit the right mark.

 The Stooges, particularly Moe, the team's leader in real life and who had final say on who was to be hired to be the third stooge, was agreeable to Joe's terms.
 White also wholeheartedly endorsed Besser, believing he would fit in well with the team.
 Larry offered to take the slaps, pokes and knocks in place of Joe.
-Although Joe did take his share, as his performance in the shorts will bear out.
+However, as Joe became more comfortable with the boys' antics, he did take his share, as his performance in the shorts will bear out.
+For Larry, it wasn’t the first time he stepped up to take more of physical abuse.
+He did so later in the Curly years when Curly was ill and slowing down before a stroke that resulted in him leaving the act.
+Larry also took more of slaps, eye pokes and head bonks during the Shemp years.

 While the Stooges, including Joe, ad-libbed a lot and were spontaneous as much as they could in every short, each film needed a structure: a good storyline.